 - Hair – from squirrels, hogs, goats, ponies, and camels are usually used in paint brushes

 - Cochineal – comes from lac, a secretion from scale insects.
 The scales are mostly from the female cochineal insect, and contains carmic acid.
-This acid is used in the production of carmine dye, which gives some shades of “red dye”, including scarlet and crimson
+This acid is used in the production of carmine dye, which gives some shades of “red dye”, including scarlet and crimson.
+Fyi, cochineal dye is also often used to color foods and drinks (such as energy drinks).

 - Gelatin – made from boiling pigs or cows tendons, skin, bones, and ligaments in water.
 It is often used in sizing canvas and paper